 We have an active Cub Scout program, with Pack meetings every month, Den meetings and other experiences throughout the year.
 We encourage attendance at as many activities as possible.
 Some activities can help the youth advance through the Cub Scout ranks or earn belt loops and badges.

 We want families to be active as well!
 We have numerous positions available, ranging from a once-a-year commitment to Den Leader to Pack administration.
 We have a Pack Committee made up of leaders and other adults, and that is always open to parents that usually meets on the second Monday of the month to discuss and plans events and the fundraising necessary to help Pack 108 go and to support the plans made by Den leaders.

-In order to join the Cub Scouts, a boy or girl must be entering Kindergarten to join a Lion Den.
+In order to join the Cub Scouts, the youth must be entering Kindergarten to join a Lion Den.
 First grade youth then transition to a Tiger Den.
 Upon completion of the first grade, a youth moves into a Wolf Den and work towards their Wolf rank.
 The following year, s/he enters a Bear Den.
 Again, working towards his/her Bear rank.
 During the fourth and fifth grades, youth enter Webelos, perhaps the most challenging Cub Scout program for the boys.
 Webelos prepares youth for advancement to Boy Scouts.

 As hinted all throughout these pages, we suggest that a prospective scout visit our Pack Meetings before deciding to join.
 This will give a youth and their family a chance to see how the Pack operates and what it has to offer.